Song Jinsheng: Biography

 Song Jinsheng was born in December 1932 in Jing County, Hebei.
-He joined the Communist Party of China in 1948 and joined the Chinese Peasants' and Workers' Democratic Party in 1953.
+He joined the Chinese Communist Party in 1948 and joined the Chinese Peasants' and Workers' Democratic Party in 1953.
 In 1953 he was accepted to Tangshan Railway Institute (now Southwest Jiaotong University).
 After graduating in 1958, he worked at the university.
-In 1965, he worked in Shijiangzhuang, capital of north China's Hebei province.
+In 1965, he worked in Shijiazhuang, capital of north China's Hebei province.
 In 1984, he was transferred to Taiyuan, capital of Shanxi province, and was assigned to Taiyuan Institute for Training Transport Managerial Personnel.
 In 1992, he was transferred to Beijing and appointed vice-chairman of the Chinese Peasants' and Workers' Democratic Party.
 He was a member of the 8th and 9th National Committee of the Chinese People's Political Consultative Conference and a member of the 10th Standing Committee of the Chinese People's Political Consultative Conference.
 On July 6, 2020, he died of illness in Beijing, aged 87.